ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`mcross_sect`
-      - Generates input data for a cross section
+      - Generates data for the cross section view

     * - :func:`mhovmoeller_area`
       - Generates data for the Hovmoeller area mode